phenology/infrastructure/how_to_document/README.md

 * How to get the changes made in github (new files/documentation) to your local repository?
 Simply do a `git pull`

-* How to rename a folder in a repository?
+* How to rename a folder or a file in a repository?
 It is good practice to always use smallcase (file and folder names)
 1. Go out of the folder with capital letters (i.e. go one level up by simply typing `cd ..`)
 2. `git mv AVHRR avhrr`
-3. `git commit avhrr`
+3. `git commit avhrr -m "rename folder or file"`
 4. `git push`

 * How to add a new file to the repository?